-I have been in the MRI machine sales business for quite some time; discussing their attributes, comparing and contrasting them, and poring over spec sheets, but I had never interacted with one as a patient until recently.
+I've been in the MRI machine business for quite some time; discussing their attributes, comparing and contrasting, and poring over spec sheets, but I'd never interacted with one as a patient until a few years ago.
 I took a serious spill off my bicycle and needed to be checked for head and neck injuries.
 The experience left me with a new appreciation for some of the options MRI manufacturers have developed.
-Specifically: closed, open, and wide MRI bores.Keep reading for a breakdown of the pros and cons of these MRI styles.
+Specifically: closed, open, and wide MRI bores.Keep reading for a breakdown of the pros and cons of these MRI styles as they relate to magnet strength and patient comfort.

 The first try in my case was the hardest.
 I never considered myself claustrophobic until I met a closed MRI bore personally.
 To be completely honest, I couldn’t convince my body to allow the techs to put me in the cylinder for an 80-minute study.